Nicki Minaj's Most Daring Looks of All-Time

 There's no limit to Nicki Minaj's style.

 The "Chun-Li" rapper's boundary-breaking fashion moments on and off of the red carpet are countless.
-In fact, we've come to expect her to out-of-the-box style.
+In fact, we've come to expect her to fearless, out-of-the-box style on the red carpet.
 In comparison with the delicate and pretty gowns that dominate award ceremonies, she uses the spotlight to spur conversation and challenge what's acceptable (Think: Her Christian-inspired satin robe at Grammys 2012).

 Pink latex, toy-accented outfits and neon colors—her style is defined by boldness.

-Now that we're anticipating the star on the Billboard Music Awards 2018 red carpet this Sunday, we're taking a look back at every time she took a fashion risk.
+Now that we're anticipating the star on the Billboard Music Awards 2018 red carpet this Sunday, we're taking a look back at every time she was completely fearless by taking a fashion risk.